urbit/docs/docs/using/install.md

     make
     curl -o urbit.pill https://bootstrap.urbit.org/latest.pill

-After running `make` your Urbit executable lives at `bin/urbit`.
+After running `make`, your Urbit executable lives at `bin/urbit`.
 The `.pill` file is a compiled binary of Arvo that Urbit uses to bootstrap itself.